vircon32/CommunityContent/CustomBIOS/BiosWithoutLogoDebug/Readme.md

 ## To-Do / Limitations

-Bounds  checking  is  not  complete   in  the  current  version.
-If  the prior  instructions fall  below the  current memory  region, or  the next instructions are beyond  it, no restriction is  currently performed (such scenarios would  likely cause  invalid output or  throw a  machine access error).
+Bounds checking  SHOULD be working,  especially for the lower  bounds, in the current  version.
+If  the prior instructions  fall below  the current memory region,  or the  next instructions  are beyond  it, it  should not attempt to go beyond the current Vircon32 memory "page".

 Port  name translations  are now  performed, however  the "Command"  port options are  not translated: you  will just get  the raw hex  value.
 This